The Temptations: Motown soundtrack (1961–68)

-Psychedelic and cinematic soul (1968–73)
+Progressive, psychedelic and cinematic soul (1968–73)

-When Ruffin was replaced by Dennis Edwards, and Sly and the Family Stone became popular, Whitfield again restructured the Temptations' sound, this time driving the group almost completely into a "psychedelic soul"-type sound.
+When Ruffin was replaced by Dennis Edwards, and Sly and the Family Stone became popular, Whitfield again restructured The Temptations' sound, this time driving the group almost completely into a progressive sound, as well a pioneering psychedelic soul.
 However, ballads in the traditional style of the group were still being recorded as B-sides and album fillers, with the lone exception being "Just My Imagination".

 Tracks such as the album version of "Run Away Child, Running Wild" from Cloud Nine, "Take a Stroll Thru Your Mind" from Psychedelic Shack, and "Smiling Faces Sometimes" from Sky's the Limit, all run at least eight minutes.
 At Whitfield's insistence, a large portion of the additional running time for each song consisted of instrumental passages without vocals.
 For example, the hit version of their smash 1972 single "Papa Was a Rollin' Stone" was nearly seven minutes, featuring an instrumental intro that was almost two minutes, a rarity for songs of that era.

-"Psychedelic soul" soon gave way to "cinematic soul"—highlighting a further series of lengthy recordings featuring detailed orchestration, extended instrumental introductions and bridging passages.
+"Psychedelic soul" soon gave way to "cinematic soul", highlighting a further series of lengthy recordings featuring detailed orchestration, extended instrumental introductions and bridging passages.
 Often focusing on lyrics about the ghettos and inner cities of black America, these songs were heavily influenced by the work of singer-songwriters Isaac Hayes and Curtis Mayfield.

-Unlike Hayes and Mayfield however, the Temptations had no creative control over their recordings, and were in no way fond of the 12- and 13-minute-long songs being forced upon them by Whitfield, whose contributions were the focal point of Temptations albums such as Solid Rock, All Directions, and particularly Masterpiece.
+Unlike Hayes and Mayfield however, The Temptations had no creative control over their recordings, and were in no way fond of the 12- and 13-minute-long songs being forced upon them by Whitfield, whose contributions were the focal point of The Temptations albums such as Solid Rock, All Directions, and particularly Masterpiece.

-From funk to disco to adult contemporary (1974 to present)
+From funk to some disco to adult contemporary music (1974–present)

-In 1974, after Whitfield was dismissed as the producer for the Temptations, the group altered its sound to accommodate a balance of both up-tempo dance material as well as ballads.
-The vocal arrangements began to again focus primarily on one lead singer per track, although some leads were still being shared periodically.
-In addition, the Temptations themselves, after fighting Motown and Berry Gordy for creative control, began to write and produce some of their own material.
-From this point on, the Temptations focused almost exclusively on songs about romance.
+In 1974, after Whitfield was dismissed as the producer for The Temptations, the group altered its sound to accommodate a balance of both up-tempo dance material as well as ballads.
+The vocal arrangements began to focus again primarily on one lead singer per track, although some leads were still being shared periodically.
+In addition, The Temptations themselves, after fighting Motown and Berry Gordy for creative control, began to write and produce some of their own material.
+From this point on, The Temptations focused almost exclusively on songs about romance.
 However, songs about social issues similar to the recordings made during Whitfield's tenure were periodically produced as well.

-Temptations recordings of the mid 1970s focused significantly on the influences of funk music from artists such as Parliament-Funkadelic and Sly and the Family Stone, and members of both acts contributed significantly to material recorded by the group during this period.
+The Temptations recordings of the mid-1970s focused significantly on the influences of funk music from artists such as Parliament-Funkadelic and Sly and the Family Stone, and members of both acts contributed significantly to material recorded by the group during this period.
 Their signature ballad sound, reduced to filler material during much of the Whitfield period, was restored to the lush, full productions of the earlier hits produced by Smokey Robinson.
-After a brief diversion into disco in the late-1970s, the Temptations settled into a form of an adult contemporary-rooted type of R&B, a style in which they continue to record.
+After a brief diversion into disco in the late-1970s, The Temptations settled into a form of an adult contemporary-rooted type of R&B, a style in which they continue to record.